SP3269/posh-jwt/README.md

 ## Compatibility notes

-Version 1.9 was tested with Windows PowerShell 5.1 on Windows 10, as well as PowerShell 7 on Windows, Lunux (Ubuntu), and MacOS X.
+Version 1.9 was tested with Windows PowerShell 5.1 on Windows 10, as well as PowerShell 7 on Windows, Linux (Ubuntu), and MacOS X.

 In Windows, CSP is the legacy mechanism for providing cryptographic services.
 Not all CSPs provide the necessary functions - some don't support signing with SHA-256.
 To list available CSPs and their capabilities, run `certutil.exe -csplist -v` and check for entry for SHA-256.
 One CSP that supports it is Microsoft Enhanced RSA and AES Cryptographic Provider.
 To find the CSP used for a particular key, run
 ```powershell